Are you a beginner looking for your first wrap?

-Woven wraps come in seven sizes, each size is a specific length which can be used for different carries.
+Woven wraps come in different 'sizes' (usually 2-8), each size is a specific length of fabric, which can be used for different carries.

-Woven wrap sizes are determined by the length of the fabric, the width is always the same.
+The fabric width is always roughly the same.
 For an Oscha sling, the width will generally be between 61-70cm.

 All our fabrics weight test up to 45lbs (or about 5 years old).